concur/developer.concur.com/api-reference/travel/travel-request/index.markdown

 Existing clients can work with Concur Advantage Technical Services to create custom applications that work with their configuration.

 ## Authentication
 The Travel Request web service supports the OAuth 2.0 authentication model.
-This authentication model is covered in detail in [OAuth with Concur][3].
+This authentication model is covered in detail in [OAuth 2.0 Overview][3] topic.
 Any additional required elements for the web service requests are covered in the function documentation.

 ## Resources
 [Requests v.
 3.0][4]